For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-The Anton Pannekoek Observatory consists of two domes on top of the FNWI-building and an observation terrace on the roof of the C-wing.
+The Anton Pannekoek Observatory consists of two domes on top of the FNWI building and an observation terrace on the roof of the C wing.
 Thanks to the observatory, astronomy students can do research-quality observations in their first year.

 Observation terrace

-Stellar dome and solar dome
+Star dome and solar dome